Apo45ty/Resume/README.md

 # Skills
 ***
 ### Technical Skills
-* Programming: C, C++, Java(2 years), Javascript(JQuery), Html
+* Programming: C, C++, Java(2 years as of 2011), Javascript and JQuery, HTML, CSS;
-* Software: MS Office (Word, Excel, Power Point), Netbeans, Eclipse, Dev-C++, VirtualBox
+* Software: MS Office: Word, Excel, Power Point. , Netbeans, Eclipse, Dev-C++, VirtualBox;
-* Operating Systems: Windows XP,7; Linux (Ubuntu-Devian);
+* Operating Systems: Windows XP, Windows 7, Windows 8, Linux (Ubuntu-Devian);

 ### Soft Skills
-* Fluent in Spanish and English
+* Fluent in Spanish and English;

 # Extracurricular Activities
 ***
-* April 2013 - April 2013 : Was part of the winning team of “Reto Colegial 9”.
+* On April 2013 I was part of the winning team of “Reto Colegial 9”.
 It was a university competetion, we won an all expense paid trip to Luisiana to the Henaac Conference!
 * Project Euler : A web application desing to test your mathematical reasoning and programing abilities.
-* Khan Academy, Acount:Apo45ty
+* Khan Academy: Username - Apo45ty
 * Standford's Coursera: Great way to learn stuff!
 * Udacity: A web Application dedicated to teaching you and Steve Huffman is working with it :) !
 * Code Academy: A website dedicated to teaching you the programers way of Zen :)
 * hackthissite.org : A web page dedicated to training you in the art of ninja !
+* Reading about: PowerShell, Scala, Javascript, Python, Arduino, Haskell